-ADS-B IN systems provides aircraft with the ability to 'see' and receive information from other ADS-B OUT equipped aircraft in range.
-ADS-B systems that include a display may be able to show other ADS-B OUT equipped aircraft in the area, depending on the transponder model.
+ADS-B IN systems provide aircraft with the ability to 'see' and receive information from other ADS-B OUT equipped aircraft in range.
+ADS-B systems that include a display may be able to show other ADS-B OUT equipped aircraft in the area.